 - Remove the mixture from the double boiler and stir in the essential oils, then stir in the arrowroot powder and baking soda.
 Keep stirring for a minute or two to thoroughly combine.
 The mixture will begin to thicken slightly.

-- Pour the mixture into empty deodorant containers or half circle molds.
+- Pour the mixture into empty deodorant containers.
 Let the deodorant set up for a few hours before using.

 Notes